"Merry Christmas, Grandma! Can you hear me? Oh, sorry, I'm on mute!"

 Whether you loathe obligatory holiday traditions, or look forward to them for months in advance, 2020 has thrown a wrench into the plans for these annual gatherings.

-COVID-19 shutdowns are beginning again, and governments are imposing their own restrictions on holiday celebrations.
+COVID-19 shutdowns are coming left and right, and many states are imposing strong restrictions on holiday celebrations.
 Public health officials are pleading with people to reconsider large holiday gatherings, particularly with family members outside of your immediate household.

 But that advice goes against everything we crave about the holidays: quality family time, catching up with relatives, gathering closely and sharing a meal.
 Many older family members, especially, look forward to these occasions all year.